JCoreMS/AVDAlerts/README.md

 | AVD-VM-High CPU XX Percent                                        | 95 / 85               | Metric Alerts | 5 min         |   2  |
 | AVD-VM-Local Disk Free Space X%                                   | 5 / 10                | Log Analytics | 15 min        |   2  |

-__NOTE:__
+__NOTES:__
-:one: __Alert based on Runbook for Azure Files and ANF__
+:one: Alert based on Runbook for Azure Files and ANF
-:two: __Alert based on Runbook for AVD Host Pool information__
+:two: Alert based on Runbook for AVD Host Pool information
-:three: __See the following for custom condition.
-Note that both Standard and Premium values are incorporated into the alert rule. ['How to create an alert if a file share is throttled'](https://docs.microsoft.com/en-us/azure/storage/files/storage-troubleshooting-files-performance#how-to-create-an-alert-if-a-file-share-is-throttled)__
+:three: See the following for custom condition.
+Note that both Standard and Premium values are incorporated into the alert rule. ['How to create an alert if a file share is throttled'](https://docs.microsoft.com/en-us/azure/storage/files/storage-troubleshooting-files-performance#how-to-create-an-alert-if-a-file-share-is-throttled)

 [**Log Analytics Query Reference**](AlertQueryReference.md)